-To use the input capture function select the following in the CR2 register:
+To use the input capture function, select the following in the CR2 register:

-- Select the timer clock (CC1-CC0) (see Table 15). - Select the edge of the active transition on the ICAP2 pin with the IEDG2 bit.
+- Select the timer clock (CC[1:0]) (see Table 14). - Select the edge of the active transition on the ICAP2 pin with the IEDG2 bit (the ICAP2 pin must be configured as a floating input).